 What We Do:

-The HealthPath Foundation of Ohio focuses on achieving the results of Cavity-Free Kids, Healthy Ohioans, and Age-Friendly Communities.
-HealthPath has a 36-county area in Ohio that we serve.
+The HealthPath Foundation of Ohio focuses on achieving the results of Oral Health, Healthy Ohioans, and Age-Friendly Communities.
+HealthPath has a 36-county area in Ohio.

 Change is promoted through workforce development, direct services, community-driven projects, capacity building for nonprofits, and policy work at the state and local level.
 HealthPath encourages collaboration among Ohio’s many stakeholders, including other funders, government agencies, policymakers, service providers, advocates, and other groups to address unmet healthcare needs.